Andi Hoti

-Andi Hoti (born 2 March 2003) is a professional footballer who plays as a centre-back for club 1.
-FC Magdeburg.
+Andi Hoti (born 2 March 2003) is a professional footballer who plays as a centre-back for German club Eintracht Braunschweig.
 Born in Switzerland, he plays for the Kosovo national team.

 Club career

 In January 2020, Hoti joined the youth team of Serie A club Inter Milan.
 Inter Milan reportedly paid a €150,000 transfer fee.
 On 19 July 2021, he signed his first professional contract with Inter Milan after agreeing to a three-year deal.

 On 18 July 2022, Hoti joined 3.
 Liga side SC Freiburg II, on a season-long loan.
 On 6 August 2022, he made his debut in a 1–0 away win against SpVgg Bayreuth after being named in the starting line-up.

 In June 2023, Hoti signed for 2.
 Bundesliga club 1.
 FC Magdeburg on a permanent basis.
 On 3 January 2025, Hoti moved on loan to Dynamo Dresden, reuniting with his former SC Freiburg II coach Thomas Stamm.

+On 2 February 2026, Hoti joined Eintracht Braunschweig on a two-and-a-half-year contract.